monochromaticmonkey/KlusteringKnowledge/README.md

 # KlusteringKnowledge
-Repository of information and scripts used to create clustering analysis like K-means
+Personal repository of information and scripts used to create clustering analysis like K-means